-A key part of the agreement with the community organisations is that all of the results must be open access and publicly available.
+A key part of the agreement with the community organisations is that all research outputs must be open access and publicly available.
 Outputs are delivered to partners for dissemination and also published on the Community Engaged Scholarship Institute website and in the university library using a common report template.

 Impact and evaluation

-Longer-term impact of the Research Shop’s work is not formally monitored or evaluated, although this would be desirable if the resources were available; CESI is currently undertaking research on the methodologies, relationships, and impacts of the Research Shop as it approaches its 10th Anniversary.
-Evidence about impact is often anecdotal and learnt about through on-going contacts with the community organisations.
+An evaluation framework for CESI and the RS is under development and will be implemented in the coming years.
+To coincide with its 10th Anniversary in 2019, CESI has been undertaking research on the impacts the Research Shop has had for community partners and students over the past decade.
+The results will be presented at a Research Shop 10th anniversary symposium in November 2019 and published as a journal article.
+In the past, evidence about impact has often been anecdotal and learnt about through on-going contacts with the community organisations.
 Sometimes, the Research Shop is involved in the evaluation of a community initiative that has come about as a result of earlier work undertaken.
 For example, scoping and feasibility work undertaken by the Research Shop often results in the implementation of the actual project.

 Longer-term impacts are project-dependent but include informing or changes to policy, the establishment of new initiatives, and changes to way services are delivered.